susannakyllonen/mood-challenge/README.md

 ## Improvements if more time

-- Track progress - days logged out of 30
-- Track streak
 - Charts about how are we doing
+- Suggestions based on charts - how to improve your mood or just cheering